Shadow Wars and Black Ops

 Ric Prado 58:21

-let me say this three, three elements I would love to explore before we wrap it up.
+Wow.
+So let me say this: three- three elements I would love to explore before we wrap it up.
 First is is the element of compromise.
-The second is the the title of your book and where it sort of came from.
-And the third is something about your post CIA life and how it sort of looks like.
+The second is the- the title of your book and where it sort of came from.
+And the third is something about your post-CIA life and how it sort of looks like.
 So I would love to start off with the first thing here, which is the element of compromise.
-I know that for most, for a lot of years in your career, you had to maybe recruit assets.
+I know that for most- for a lot of years in your career, you had to maybe recruit assets.
 You had to be a handler for some people, right?
-Maybe you, you had to, you needed some someone with access.
-I'm wondering if I'm wondering how difficult it is to protect someone, an asset, from being, I guess, compromised, or if there was something here that you can share with us about a situation where that happened and you have to maybe sort of fix it.
+Maybe you, you had to- you needed some someone with access.
+I'm wondering if- I'm wondering how difficult it is to protect someone, an asset, from being, I guess, compromised, or if there was something here that you can share with us about a situation where that happened and you have to maybe sort of fix it.
 Yeah,

 Ric Prado 1:01:42

-we covered some of that in the book, because it is very important.
-You know, one thing that I'm very proud of of my agency is that we take great care of those who recruit.
-I have been witness to guys that were missing for 1015, years, and all of a sudden they reappeared somewhere.
-And here's your back pay for 10 years, we'll extricate you and your family.
-That's what we do, because that is, that is our lifeline, right?
+Yeah, we covered some of that in the book, because it is very important.
+You know, one thing that I'm very proud of, of my agency, is that we take great care of those who we recruit.
+I have been witness to guys that were missing for 10-15 years, and all of a sudden they reappeared somewhere.
+And "here's your back pay for 10 years, we'll extricate you and your family," that's what we do, because that is, that is our lifeline, right?
 So the compromises happen.
-Because, again, like I told you, this is not a even by baseball standards, you're not going to be batting 300 so they change for compromise, especially when you're dealing with a source.
-Remember the United the CIA does not operate in the United States, not like the FBI.
+Because, again, like I told you, this is not a- even by baseball standards, you're not going to be batting 300 so they change for compromise, especially when you're dealing with a source.
+Remember the United- the CIA does not operate in the United States, not like the FBI.
 The FBI always operates in their turf.
 They own the turf.
 We don't.
-We are always the CIA works always in somebody else's turf.
-So if you're running an asset in a first world or a second world country or a third world country, and the intelligence services are trying to find out what their leaks are coming from, you're in their turf.
-So it's a very elaborate process that would take us two hours for me to even walk you through it.
-But you know, for us to plan our meetings and to conduct our meetings, and the importance of covering everything in the meeting, because if you forget to ask a question, now you have to have another operational act, another risk, another exposure, to get the rest of the story so that preparation is super labor intensive is very, very counterintuitive, because it's not what normal people do on a normal day.
+We are always- the CIA works always in somebody else's turf.
+So if you're running an asset in a first-world or a second-world country or a third-world country, and the intelligence services are trying to find out what their leaks are coming from, you're in their turf.
+So it's a very elaborate process that would take us two hours for me to even walk you through it (Najjar chuckles).
+But you know, for us to plan our meetings and to conduct our meetings, and the importance of covering everything in the meeting, because if you forget to ask a question, now you have to have another operational act, another risk, another exposure, to get the rest of the story.
+So that preparation is super labor intensive is very, very counterintuitive, because it's not what normal people do on a normal day.
 It's a very different way of doing I personally have not had a compromise in the ranks.
-I have been in or in sections where something did happen, somebody got compromised, coming through a checkpoint.
-I think that the closest I came to, and this is also in the book I had, I was in a Latin American country, South American country.
-I'm not allowed to say the name, but we were there helping the locals fight a a both a kill Munis and a Maoist insurgency that were also connected with narco traffickers.
-And I recruited a terrorist from the from that Maoist organization, and I ran that guy for a year.
-And of course, here's a guy.
-He was not a senior guy, don't get me wrong, but he was a full fledged soldier for this particular organization.
-And the amount of information that I was able to extract from him, as far as who's who, infrastructure, modus operandi, it was a gold mine, and not to mention the fact that twice he provided threat information, and one of those times we were able to do something about it.
-Well, at the end of the year, he disappeared, never heard from him again.
-Now, I sleep well at night because I know that I did everything.
-They need my power to go out and meet this guy, you know, in the middle of the night in some really crappy neighborhood, in a beat up car, by myself, and run him as clandestinely as I could.
-So but in my self conscious what I thought was, well, you know, they that this organization had a habit of taking their city guys and say, hey, it's time to go in the field.
+I have been in or- in sections where something did happen, somebody got compromised, coming through a checkpoint.
+I think that the closest I came to, and this is also in the book, I had- I was in a Latin American country, South American country.
+I'm not allowed to say the name, but we were there helping the locals fight a- a- both a Communist and a Maoist insurgency that were also connected with narco-traffickers.
+And I recruited a terrorist from the- from that Maoist organization, and I ran that guy for a year.
+And of course, here's a guy, he was not a senior guy, don't get me wrong, but he was a full fledged soldier for this particular organization.
+And the amount of information that I was able to extract from him, as far as who's who, infrastructure, modus operandi: it was a gold mine.
+And not to mention the fact that twice he provided threat information, and one of those times we were able to do something about it.
+Well, at the end of the year, he disappeared; never heard from him again.
+Now, I sleep well at night because I know that I did everything in my power to go out and meet this guy, you know, in the middle of the night in some really crappy neighborhood, in a beat-up car, by myself, and run him as clandestinely as I could.
+So- but in my self-conscious what I thought was, "well, you know, they that- this organization had a habit of taking their city-guys and say, hey, it's time to go in the field.
 You need to go to the mountains.
 You need to go out there and start attacking people.
-You're not no longer a suburban or an urban, you know, militant.
-You gotta go out there.
+You're not- no longer a suburban or an urban, you know, militant.
+You gotta go out there."
 And that's what I'm hoping.
-If he was compromised.
-I the reason I don't think that he was compromised is because that would have probably had ramifications, direct ramifications, towards me.
-And here's what I mean, if I'm meeting with this guy and they find out that he's collaborating, the first thing they're going to do, they're going to put a gun to his head and say, You're going to lead us to who your handler is, or we're going to kill you, or we're going to kill your family, right?
-Which is, again, something that people don't understand, that we cannot gage our morality or the morality of our of our enemies by our morality, they will shoot your kids, especially this organization was extremely, extremely ruthless, so I think that if he had been compromised, if he had been suspected, they would have either surveil him, so he would bring, you know, bring the surveillance to my meeting with him, or compromise him to where he would say, this is where I'm meeting him today, and I'll be there, and I'll give you the signal when You can come in and grab them.
-That also highlights the, you know, the danger in our business.
-You're out there by yourself, dealing with somebody who you're hoping remains loyal.
-But life has a way of twisting things around, and this guy could flip on you, and you're the one hell holding the bag.
+If he was compromised- I the reason I don't think that he was compromised is because that would have probably had ramifications, direct ramifications, towards me.
+And here's what I mean, if I'm meeting with this guy and they find out that he's collaborating, the first thing they're going to do, they're going to put a gun to his head and say, "you're going to lead us to who your handler is, or we're going to kill you, or we're going to kill your family."

 Wow.

-Would that be considered?
-This is my way of transitioning to the title of your book.
-Would these missions of clandestinely meeting with your assets?
-Would these be considered Black Ops missions?
+Would that be considered- this is my way of transitioning to the title of your book- would these missions of clandestinely meeting with your assets, would these be considered Black Ops missions?
 And what do people get wrong about Black Ops missions?

 Ric Prado 1:07:21

-Mission are a step beyond the the recruitment and running of this asset was very well documented and very well planned and and we took all the precautions that we could, and I had even entered, you know, he I was, I was dealing with him as a non American, I was dealing with them as a Central American businessman that got him out of trouble through some cop friends of mine and forced him to work for me.
+Mission are a step beyond the- the recruitment and running of this asset was very well documented and very well planned and- and we took all the precautions that we could.
+And I had even entered, you know, he- I was- I was dealing with him as a non-American.
+I was dealing with them as a Central American businessman that got him out of trouble through some cop friends of mine and forced him to work for me.
 So the American hand was hidden to a degree.
 So in essence, it could be considered a black or at least a dark gray.
-Real black ops are, or the the, the textbook Black Ops are those operations where the American hand has to be completely hidden, like the culture programs, like some of the programs we ran in Libya, like some of the programs that we, you know, we ran in cartoon where you actually have people operating in a way that you are under these authorities that are usually, if not always, based on the signature of the President of the United States, George Bush Jr showed up At our building September 17 and signed the lethal finding that allowed us to deploy our guys and start killing the Taliban and the Mujahideen that were that were with them, that that is the kind of authorities that was, again, a black op, until it wasn't once we started having American troops in there.
-But let's face it, you know, the the presence of my CIA brothers being on the ground first in Afghanistan, that's about as black enough as it gets.
+Real Black Ops are, or the- the- the textbook Black Ops are those operations where the American hand has to be completely hidden, like the culture programs, like some of the programs we ran in Libya.
+Like some of the programs that we, you know, we ran in cartoon, where you actually have people operating in a way that you are under these authorities that are usually, if not always, based on the signature of the President of the United States.
+George Bush Jr. showed up at our building September 17 and signed the lethal finding that allowed us to deploy our guys and start killing the Taliban and the Mujahideen that were that were with them.
+That- that is the kind of authorities that was, again, a Black Op, until it wasn't, once we started having American troops in there.
+But let's face it, you know, the the presence of my CIA brothers being on the ground first in Afghanistan, that's about as black an op as it gets (Najjar chuckles).

 Abdullah Najjar 1:09:12

-Oh, my God, tell me.
-Tell me how hard it is to actually write about a life journey that is fraught with so many complex experiences, world, worldly events, you know, deployments, and then sort of narrowing it down into a book, into between two covers.
-Like, how hard that?
-Like, how hard is that?
+Oh, my God.
+Tell me- tell me how hard it is to actually write about a life journey that is fraught with so many complex experiences, world- worldly events, you know, deployments, and then sort of narrowing it down into a book, into between two covers.
+Like, how hard that- like, how hard is that?

 Ric Prado 1:09:39

 You know, it's funny because you mentioned what was going on in the world.
 What would you got to understand that when we're focused on a mission, a lot of times we're missing everything else that's going on in the world, because we're omnifocused on what we're doing.
 And so it took a lot of research, and I did have help with the research on what was going on in.
 In the greater world picture while I was doing A, B or C. But the writing the book was was easy, because the book is chronological of my life.
-It starts with my life in Cuba, me leaving by myself, being an orphan, joining para rescue, then the contrast, then this, this, that and the other.
+It starts with my life in Cuba, me leaving by myself, being an orphan, joining pararescue, then the Contras, then this, this, that and the other.
 So it goes in sequence.
 So it's a matter of me sitting down and walking through memory lane.
 The second hardest thing is getting it approved by the agency.
 I had some very senior friends left in the agency.
-As a matter of fact, my last deputy was an SIS five at the time, which is like a five star general in our building, and it still took me six months to get the the book approved.
-There's people that have waited a year, year and a half, there's people that have had to go to a lawyer to get the books approved.
-So it's a very tedious process that you have to challenge them and then prove the agency doesn't care if it's something that is out there by leak, they will not allow you to use that in corroboration.
+As a matter of fact, my last deputy was an SIS five at the time, which is like a five-star general in our building, and it still took me six months to get the- the book approved.
+There's people that have waited a year, year and a half.
+There's people that have had to go to a lawyer to get the books approved.
+So it's a very tedious process that you have to challenge them and then prove.
+The agency doesn't care if it's something that is out there by leak, they will not allow you to use that in corroboration.
 So it's very stringent the way that we do things there.
 But if you have a book that has been written before that does talk about that particular topic and it has been approved by the agency, then that's an end for you to further discuss or to augment or update.
-But the actual writing was just time consuming.
-It was also very emotional, because, you know, when you're living the kind of lives that we live.
-It's like being in a car doing 110 miles an hour.
+But the actual writing was just time-consuming.
+It was also very emotional, because, you know, when you're living the kind of lives that we live it's like being in a car doing 110 miles an hour.
 You focus on your driving.
 You know what the next curve is.
 You know what it is, but everything around you that's going on, you're still aware of it, but it's a blur.
-When now you go back and you sit down and you start writing of something, you go, whoa.
-I didn't I didn't focus on the fact that this happened, or that this could have happened, or that I missed this, or I was lucky enough to see this.
-One example was a case in the Philippines where the MPA sparrows, New People's Army was a very strong had a strong presence in the Philippines in the late 1980s and early 1990s so matter of fact, I got there about eight months I think it was after Nick Rowe, Colonel Nick Rowe was assassinating in the streets of Manila.
-So the the MPA had a hit team called the sparrows, and we got ambushed by a team being a small group of us working in devout and the fact that we were able to see them first, recognize their modus operandi by the way that they dress and the way that they carry themselves.
+Well now you go back and you sit down and you start writing of something, you go, "whoa.
+I didn't- I didn't focus on the fact that this happened, or that this could have happened, or that I missed this, or I was lucky enough to see this."
+One example was a case in the Philippines where the NPA Sparrows, New People's Army, was a very strong- had a strong presence in the Philippines in the late 1980s and early 1990s.
+As matter of fact, I got there about eight months I think it was after Nick Rowe, Colonel Nick Rowe, was assassinated in the streets of Manila.
+So the the MPA had a hit team called the Sparrows, and we got ambushed by a team, me and a small group of us working in devout.
+And the fact that we were able to see them first, recognize their modus operandi by the way that they dress and the way that they carry themselves.
 And we were able to draw our weapons first.
-Wow, and that's what I wouldn't be talking to you here.
-If that we, if that had not happened, if me and my partner, my my associate, had not noticed these three guys with their left hands in their in their pocket, because they would carry a 45 and inside their pants, no holster, and all they would do is push the gun up.
-You shoot, you put it away.
-And when people look around, there were ghosts.
-You could look you could Google that online, NPA, sparrows.
-Okay.
-There's a sparrow that was captured, and he demonstrates.
-And it is even to me who actually witnessed it.
-You know when every time I look at that video, I go, Holy Moly, you know?
-Because they were extremely good at what they did.
-So at the time, none of that registry, yeah, the adrenaline was high and all this other thing.
-And I think the other comical part about all this is that my wife never heard of that until she read the book, 80% of what she now knows is because she read the book.
-Oh,

 Abdullah Najjar 1:14:10